GerruG/esp32dht11/README.md

 This project uses an ESP32 and DHT11 sensor to collect temperature and humidity data, which is then transmitted to a Raspberry Pi server over MQTT for storage and visualization.

 Features
-Temperature and Humidity Monitoring: Gathers data from a DHT11 sensor.
+Temperature and Humidity Monitoring: Gathers real-time data from a DHT11 sensor.
 Data Transmission via MQTT: Sends JSON-formatted sensor data to an MQTT broker.
 ESP-IDF with PlatformIO: Developed and flashed using ESP-IDF in PlatformIO.
 Real-Time Data Visualization: Data is processed and visualized on the server.